zzeekk/spark-temporalquery/README.md

 - `temporalRoundDiscreteTime`
   sets the discreteness of the time scale to the discrete step size chosen in TemporalQueryConfig
   Note: this function only works on intervalDef's of type ClosedInterval.

+## Troubleshooting

+### AnalysisException: Column ... is ambigous
+On exception `org.apache.spark.sql.AnalysisException: Column ... are ambiguous.
+It's probably because you joined several Datasets together, and some of these Datasets are the same. ...` when using temporal*Join methods, try to use df.alias on both DataFrames before joining.
+If temporal-query finds aliases it will use them in the join conditions.

+The exception might remain.
+In these cases you can disable the check by setting Spark property `spark.sql.analyzer.failAmbiguousSelfJoin = false`.